Flawless Physio Logo

 Knee Clicking: No Pain

-Knee clicking can often occur with no pain, and is common with movements such as squatting, climbing stairs or going down stairs.
-There are many different noises that knees can make, clicking, grinding, popping, and clunking.
-If these are experienced with no pain and no other symptoms, then you shouldn’t worry, these are normal noises.
-Some people just have noisier knees than others.
+There are many different noises that knees can make: clicking, grinding, popping, and clunking.
+If these are experienced with no pain and no other symptoms, then you shouldn’t worry.
+These are normal noises.

 Why Does My Knee Click or Pop?

-Clicking or popping noises can occur in the knee similarly to how some people can click, pop or crack the knuckles of their fingers and thumbs.
 Cavitation is the cause of the sound.
-Cavitation is the formation of a bubble of gas from within a liquid.
+Cavitation is the formation of a gas bubble within a liquid.
 All joints are filled with a liquid called synovial fluid.
-When two joint surfaces are pulled apart, they will resist separation up until a critical point, it is at this point when cavitation occurs, when the surfaces separate suddenly and form gas cavities.
-A recent study provides evidence for this through the MRI images of finger joints taken before and after traction, and the desired “pop” or “click” (Kawchuk et al, 2015).
-These “pops” are not repeatable like other noises of the knee, they may only be repeated after several minutes.
+When two joint surfaces are pulled apart, they will resist separation up until a critical point.
+It is at this point that cavitation occurs.
+These “pops” are not repeatable like other noises of the knee.
+They may only be repeated after waiting several minutes.

 Why Does My Knee Sound Crunchy?